gura-lang/gura-lang.github.io/job-seek.md

 - Working Area &hellip; Tokyo

-- Programming Languages &hellip; C/C++ and my original Gura
+- Favorite Programming Languages &hellip; C/C++ and my original Gura

 - What can I do for you?